koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 ### Redeploying

 You do not need to publish your task every time you make modifications.
 You do however need to restart the `task_node` in order for the latest code to be used.
-To prepare your code you can run `npm webpack` to create the bundle.
+To prepare your code you can run `npm run ` to create the bundle.
 If you have a `task_node` ruinning already, you can exit it and then run `docker compose up` to restart (or start) the node.

 ### Environment variables